nearform/react-pwa/README.md

 To bootstrap the app on the client side, the application re-renders the same server side React code by passing the global `__ssrPreloading` data to the `React.hydrate` call.

+##### Using HTTPS locally.

+If you want to use HTTP2/HTTPS locally, create a `ssl` folder containing the `certificate.pem` and `private-key.pem` files.
+The server will automatically pick them up.

 ##### Manifest.json

 The static HTML includes a reference to the file `manifest.json`.
 This is a settings file that tells the browser to treat the website as an application with a default start page, name, orientation and icon.